Waikato/wekaDeeplearning4j/docs/user-guide/data.md

 ```

 ## ConvolutionInstanceIterator
-To use convolutional neural networks in the case of a more sophisticated dataset, where the ARFF file represents flattened image pixels as e.g.:
+To use convolutional neural networks in the case of a more sophisticated dataset, where the ARFF file represents column-wise flattened image pixels as e.g.:
 ```
 @RELATION hotdog-3x3